 DIY or Not?

 Over the years, I’ve logged a lot of hours watching HGTV, and I now like to think of myself as something of a DIY deity.
 Some DIY projects may seem tricky at first, but once you get the hang of things, they’re actually quite simple.
 If you’re not too confident in your DIY abilities just yet, there are plenty of helpful resources you can turn to.
 YouTube is my all-time favorite resource for DIY tutorials, tips, and tricks of the trade.
 Completing the majority of your home renovation yourself can save you a lot of money that you otherwise would’ve spent on contractors and expensive building materials.
 However, a few home renovation projects are better left to the professionals.
+Working with an experienced home remodeler presents an opportunity for quality work.
+It may sound counterproductive, but using a professional sometimes is cheaper because the cost of repairs after a DIY has gone wrong can be three times higher than a home remodeler will charge if contacted in the first place.
+That is not an inconvenience you want to be saddled with.
 You should leave larger jobs such as plumbing, electrical, and ductwork in the very capable hands of a trained professional.

 Trim the Fat